git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 # 9.20
 Requires Bitwig 2.1.
 * New: In sequencer and drum mode the loop selection buttons represent now one page (not a measure as before).
 Pressing one of the pads selects the page.
 To set a "one pad" loop press the pad again.
-* New: Press Shift+Scene buttons to set the preferred length for new clips.

 # 9.10
 Requires Bitwig 2.1.